digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/apis.rst

 present a valid certificate (and have the corresponding private key).
 The certificate is valid if it has been signed by a key in the trust store.

-The ``trust-collection-file`` allows us to provide a file based trust store.
+The ``trust-collection-file`` allows us to provide a file-based trust store.
 If omitted, the system will default to the built-in ``JVM`` trust store.
-The file must contain all client certificates (or parent certificates which were used to sign the client certificate) who are trusted to use the API.
-The format is just a collection of PEM certificates (in the right order or hierarchy), not a java based trust store.
+The file must contain all client certificates (or parent certificates that were used to sign the client certificate) who are trusted to use the API.
+The format is just a collection of PEM certificates (in the right order or hierarchy), not a Java-based trust store.

-If you want to use mTLS on the Admin API, you must sign the client certificates with the certificate defined in the ``trust-collection-file``.
+If you want to use mTLS on the admin API, you must sign the client certificates with the certificate defined in the ``trust-collection-file``.

 In order to operate the server just with server-side authentication, you can just omit the section